michael2012z/BitBible/markdown/KJV/files/Ps.md

 25. So is this great and wide sea, wherein are things creeping innumerable, both small and great beasts.

-26. There go the ships: there is that leviathan, whom thou hast made to play therein.made: Heb. formed
+26. There go the ships: there is that leviathan, whom thou hast made to play therein.

 27. These wait all upon thee; that thou mayest give them their meat in due season.